Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Code performance and scalability

-Application performance can be measured from many points of view; we present comparisons between Cartesian meshes and multiresolution computations and also focus on scalability of given problem with increasing thread counts (strong scaling).
-The tests have been performed on an Intel Xeon~E5-2680 platform (2 \textsl{Sandy Bridge} CPUs, $16$ cores total, $32$ threads with hyperthreading), and on a Xeon~Phi (MIC) 5110P ($60$ cores, $240$ threads with simultaneous multithreading, 8~GB main memory) using the Intel \texttt{icpc} compiler.
+Numerical performance can be measured from many points of view.
+In what follows we first present some comparisons between computations on uniform Cartesian and multiresolution adapted meshes.
+We then focus on the scalability attained for a given problem with increasing thread count (strong scaling).
+The following tests were performed on an Intel E5-2650 v3 platform (2 Haswell CPUs with $20$ cores in total and $40$ threads with hyperthreading) and on a Xeon~Phi (MIC) 5110P ($60$ cores, $240$ threads with simultaneous multithreading, and 8~GB of main memory) using the Intel \texttt{icpc} compiler.